header image

 Missing luggage can be stressful, but knowing what to do helps a lot.
 Familiarize yourself with the Turkish Airlines lost baggage policy so you understand your rights.
 Always file a proper Turkish Airlines lost baggage claim with all required documents to ensure smooth processing.
 For delays or permanent loss, you may be eligible for Turkish Airlines lost baggage compensation or Turkish Airlines lost baggage reimbursement, so keep your receipts handy.
 If you need immediate assistance, use the station contact number from your PIR for the first five days, or the online form thereafter.
 Being prepared and acting quickly makes your travel experience much easier.

-Book your Turkish Airlines flights through Flightsquest now for hassle-free journeys, competitive prices, and expert assistance if anything goes wrong.
+Book your Turkish Airlines fights through Flightsquest now for hassle-free journeys, competitive prices, and expert assistance if anything goes wrong.
 Visit Flightsquest today.

 Turkish Airlines covers lost checked baggage up to 1,288 SDR (~$1,750 USD) under the Montreal Convention, based on proven value and contents.